huggingface/dataset-viewer/docs/source/splits.md

 </curl>
 </inferencesnippet>

-The endpoint response is a JSON containing a list of the dataset's splits and configurations.
-For example, the [ibm/duorc](https://huggingface.co/datasets/ibm/duorc) dataset has six splits and two configurations:
+The endpoint response is a JSON containing a list of the dataset's splits and subsets.
+For example, the [ibm/duorc](https://huggingface.co/datasets/ibm/duorc) dataset has six splits and two subsets:

 ```json
 {